daniasg/rl-autonomous-racing/README.md

 During training, average reward improved from roughly **-58 to +121**, showing the agent learning to control the car and follow the track.

+The trained model weights are not included here due to file size; run `train_carracing.py` to reproduce them.

 ## Run it
 ```bash
 pip install -r requirements.txt